高玉鉱山跡

 gold, silver

-鉱床は北から鶯、本山、青木葉の三鉱床群が並び、中核をなす本山と麓に位置する磐越西線熱海駅(後の磐梯熱海駅)との間には約 5 km にわたって索道が架設されました。 600 条ほどの鉱脈が集中する本山には 1935 年(昭和 10 年)建造の青化製錬所をはじめ、選鉱場や鉱山事務所などが築かれました。 また本山、青木葉の両地区には鉱員住宅が並び、町や集落が形成されて賑わいを見せました。
+鉱床は北から鶯、本山、青木葉の 3 鉱床群が並び、中核をなす本山と麓に位置する磐越西線熱海駅(後の磐梯熱海駅)との間には約 5 km にわたって索道が架設されました。 600 条ほどの鉱脈が集中する本山には 1935 年(昭和 10 年)建造の青化製錬所をはじめ、選鉱場や鉱山事務所などが築かれました。 また本山、青木葉の両地区では町や集落が形成され、鉱員住宅が並んで賑わいを見せました。

 The mine had three groups of ore deposits, namely, Uguisu, Honzan, and Aokiba, and they extended from the north.
-An aerial cableway with a length of five kilometers connected Honzan to Atami Station, later Bandai-Atami Station, on the JNR Ban-Etsu West Line.
-Honzan had about 600 ore veins and mining facilities, such as a cyanide leaching plant built in 1935, a beneficiation plant, and a mining office.
-Mining settlements having many houses for miners were formed and flourished at Honzan and Aokiba.
+An aerial tramway with a length of five kilometers connected Honzan to Atami Station, later Bandai-Atami Station, on the Ban-Etsu West Line.
+Honzan had approximately 600 ore veins and mining facilities, such as a cyanide plant built in 1935, a beneficiation plant, and a mining office.
+In mining settlements formed at Honzan and Aokiba, numerous miners' row houses were lined up for employees and their families.

 本山地区